monte-language/monte/docs/source/ordinary-programming.rst

 it persist.
 Since the counter uses this variable, ``value`` will exist as long as the counter exists.

-A critical feature of Monte is **complete encapsulation**: ``value`` is not visible outside of ``makeCounter()``; this means that *no other object can directly modify it*.
-Monte objects have no public attributes or fields or even a notion of public and private.
-Instead, all names are private: if a name is not visible (i.e. in scope), there is no way to use it.

 .. sidebar:: Augmented Assignment

    Just as you would read ``x += 1`` short-hand for ``x := x + 1``,